The Geelong Football Club was formed in 1859, making it the second oldest club after Melbourne and one of the oldest football clubs in the world.

 The club won a further six premierships, before enduring a 44-year waiting period until it won its next premiership, a record 119-point victory in the 2007 Grand Final.

-Kardinia Park is regarded as a proverbial graveyard for teams playing against Geelong, which has an especially good record at the ground in recent years.
-Geelong did not lose a single match played at the venue between 26 August 2007 and 27 August 2011.
+Kardinia Park is regarded as a proverbial graveyard for teams playing against Geelong who did not lose a single match played at the venue between 26 August 2007 and 27 August 2011.

 We play the game as it should be played

 At home or far away

 Our banners fly high, from dawn to dark

 Down at Kardinia Park

 Geelong played at Corio Oval, the primary venue in the city, until 1940.

 Geelong's administrative headquarters is its home stadium, Kardinia Park.